MIND Your Reasoning: A Meta-Cognitive Intuitive-Reflective Network for Dual-Reasoning in Multimodal Stance Detection: Method

 \subsection{Experience-Driven Intuitive Reasoning}

-This stage operationalizes the `fast thinking' of our dual-reasoning paradigm.
-It simulates rapid, intuitive judgment by leveraging experience pools accumulated during training to quickly formulate an initial stance hypothesis.
-The process consists of two main steps: modality-synergistic experience retrieval and experience-driven stance prediction.
+This stage simulates rapid, intuitive judgment by leveraging experience pools accumulated during training to quickly formulate an initial stance hypothesis.
+The process consists of two main steps: modal synergistic experience retrieval and experience-driven stance prediction.